hmightypirate/AllMyCircuits/README.md

 # All My Circuits

-This repository is intended to serve as a base to build project for cheap chinese _Bluepill_ boards based on STM32F103C8T6 Cortex M3 processor.
+This repository is intended to serve as a base project to build firmwares for cheap chinese _Bluepill_ boards based on STM32F103C8T6 Cortex M3 processor.
 We use [libopencm3](https://github.com/libopencm3/libopencm3) as our main library and flash the boards with a simple USB to serial converter using [stm32loader.py](https://github.com/jsnyder/stm32loader).

 # Initial setup